sv26031/KA_and_KC_download_helpers/README.md

 8. Wait.
 A new window/tab will open when the selected episode's download links have been collected.

-9. Either right click each link on the page and choose Save Link As or use an addon to download them all with one click.
+9. Either right click each link on the page and choose 'Save Link As' or use an addon to download them all with one click.